mohmiim/MLIntroduction/session-1/README.md

 <p align="center">Y = 2*X - 3 </p>

-To see the full code working, you can either get it form the github folder and run it on your local machine or you can use [this Notebook](https://github.com/mohmiim/MLIntroduction/blob/master/session-1/Session_1_first.ipynb) to see the note book, then click on the Open in Colab button to run it and change the code as you like
+To see the full code working, you can either get it from the GitHub folder and run it on your local machine or you can use [this Notebook](https://github.com/mohmiim/MLIntroduction/blob/master/session-1/Session_1_first.ipynb) to see the notebook, then click on the Open in Colab button to run it and change the code as you like

 ## 4. Approximating a quadratic function with Neural Network

-In the last section we saw how to approximate the linear function Y = 2X - 3 , but this is too simple, what if we want to approximate a more complex function? let say quadratic function like this:
+In the last section, we saw how to approximate the linear function Y = 2X - 3, but this is too simple; what if we want to approximate a more complex function? let's say quadratic function like this:

 <p align="center">Y = X<sup>2</sup> </p>

-Let's modify our code so that Xs and Ys to reflect the new function
+Let's modify our code so that Xs and Ys reflect the new function

 ```python
 xs = np.random.choice(np.arange(-3,3,.01),500)
 ys = xs**2
 ```

-we will leave every thing else the same  and re-run our training.
-What we get ?
+we will leave everything else the same  and re-run our training.
+What we get?

-Your will notice that the loss value does not really improve, and the accuracy is 0, basically the model is failing to approximate the function
+You will notice that the loss value does not really improve, and the accuracy is 0, basically the model is failing to approximate the function

 screenshot of the training output